Re-awakening native grain foodways

 We have developed seven streams of research, development and extension (RD&E) strategies and activities, guided by seven pillars of Indigenous self-determination, to see a self-perpetuating, First Nations led, holistically delivered, native grain industry operating within 10 years.
 Core to our purpose is maintaining authenticity and integrity in the re-emerging native grain industry.

 Within the next 10 years we aim to be able to showcase a more resilient, regenerative, reciprocal, respectful and equitable way of producing food and managing Country.
 In the process of re-awakening our native grain foodways we will also look to advocate, elevate, and work with those in the food and agriculture industry who are aligning with our principles and working towards a better food future.
-This means that, beyond working with native grains, we will also work with other varieties of cereals, such as heritage wheat, ancient wheat like spelt, & underutilised grains like millet.
+This means that, beyond working with native grains, we will also work with other varieties of cereals, such as ancient and heritage wheat, underutilised grains like millet, and new perennial grain crops like Kernza and Mountain Rye.